freenas/freenas-docs/userguide/cli.rst

 From your desktop, open the client.
 Enter the IP of address of the
-%brand% system, specify the running time for the test under :menuselection:`Application layer options --> Transmit` (the default test time is 10 seconds), and click the "Run Iperf!" button.
+%brand% system, specify the running time for the test under :menuselection:`Application layer options --> Transmit` (the default test time is 10 seconds), and click the :guilabel:`Run Iperf!` button.
 :numref:`Figure %s <cli_view_iperf>`
 shows an example of the client running on a
 Windows system while an SFTP transfer is occurring on the network.